The Father, the Son, and the Holy Guest Star: Production

+Release

+The episode aired immediately following the previous episode as part of a one-hour season finale.
+The episode was originally scheduled to air on April 10, 2005.
+However, due to the death of Pope John Paul II in April 2005, the episode was postponed, and a repeat of the episode "On a Clear Day I Can't See My Sister" aired instead.

 Reception

+Viewing figures

+The episode earned 3.5 rating and was watched by 9.69 million viewers, which was the 38th most-watched show that week.

+Critical response

+Colin Jacobson of DVD Movie Guide thought the episode was a "lackluster finale" but said it was better than "Thank God, It's Doomsday", which also dealt with religion.

+On Four Finger Discount, Guy Davis and Brendan Dando liked the performance by Liam Neeson.
+They highlighted the scene depicting Catholic Heaven, saying "it looks dope".

-Robert Canning, Eric Goldman, Dan Iverson, and Brain Zormski of IGN called this episode the best episode of the sixteenth season.
+Eric Goldman, Dan Iverson, and Brian Zormski of IGN called this episode the best episode of the sixteenth season.
 They thought of it as a great episode that dealt with the sensitive topic of religious tolerance, stating that "with a daring story, we can't help but remember when The Simpsons was an edgy hip show that would frequently shed a light on cultural complexes".
 They thought it would be ideal if there were more episodes like this one.

 L'Osservatore Romano, the daily broadsheet of the Vatican, praised the episode for taking up issues such as Christian faith and religion.
+It insisted that Homer is a Catholic, but executive producer Al Jean responded by saying that Homer is not a Catholic.

+Awards and nominations

-Matt Warburton was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 58th Writers Guild of America Awards for his script to this episode.
+Matt Warburton was nominated for the Writers Guild of America Award for Television: Animation at the 58th Writers Guild of America Awards for his script to this episode.